Code-Institute-Submissions/Mr-Digbee/documentation/testing/testing.md

 * The section border radius on all pages were blending into one another and needed space between them, the navigation bar and the footer - implemented.
 * On a mobile device in landscape orientation the content overlaps one another - I am aware of this and given there are very few users who will navigate this site in a mobile landscape orientation I will fix this in a future release.
 * On a Iphone the carousel slides the same content in twice - I am aware of this and through my research I have concluded that this is due to a bug in ios 13 and cannot be fixed at this stage.
+* The Orange and Green colours in the footer have very low contrast which could be an issue for accessability - Will look to make changes in the future releases.

 ### User review